-Parents will in general receive educational and pastoral updates about their children, in accordance with the Parent Contract.
-Where parents are separated, the school will in most cases aim to provide the same information to each person with parental responsibility, but may need to factor in all the circumstances including the express wishes of the child.
+Parents will in general receive educational and pastoral updates about their children, in accordance with the Parent Contract/Offer and Acceptance form.
+Where parents are separated, the school will in most cases aim to provide the same information to each person with parental responsibility, but may need to factor in all the circumstances including the express wishes of the child, court orders, or pastoral issues.